STEVE INSKEEP, Host:

-Mr. DREW SHINDELL (NASA Goddard Institute): It's gone up by 150 percent since the pre-industrial period.
+DREW SHINDELL: It's gone up by 150 percent since the pre-industrial period.
 So, that's an enormous increase.
 CO2, by contrast, has only gone up by about 30 percent.

 HARRIS: Molecule for molecule, methane is much more effective at trapping heat in the atmosphere than carbon dioxide, and that's just part of the trouble.